billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 ### Add: the 'print MAC address' function

-Usually my first step in writing code is to create function that will give some visual queues to see if everything is normal.
-In this case my first step was to create a function to print the a MAC address.
+Usually my first step in writing code is to create a function that will return some visual queues to see if everything is normal.
+In this case my first step was to create a function to print the MAC address.
 When I receive a packet I send the Source and Destination MAC address to this function.
 That way I can clearly see if I am getting the frames I am supposed to when executing the program.
 After all, what is a packet capturing utility without seeing some MAC addresses?

 ```c
 void print_mac(struct ether_addr addr) {